 In many cases, chat records are required by law.
 That said, the ability to refer back to previous communications in order to establish what was said, to whom it was said, and when it was said can help prevent and resolve disputes, misunderstandings, and other communication issues.

-What’s more, comprehensive chat histories provide insight not only into when employees are communicating, but their preferred methods and channels; allowing you to pinpoint productive times and even halt bad habits or instances of time-wasting.
+What’s more, comprehensive user activity logs provide insight not only into when employees are communicating, but their preferred methods and channels; allowing you to pinpoint productive times and even halt bad habits or instances of time-wasting.

 Enterprise instant messengers don’t just offer accountability though.
 They allow for effective governance of communication and collaboration across the platform.